 10 Things You Need to Know About Sir Frederick Ashton

-As Ballet Arizona prepares to perform the whimsical ballet Les Patineurs by Sir Frederick Ashton this fall at our production of Director’s Choice, here are the 10 things you need to know about one of the world’s most influential choreographers.
+As Ballet Arizona dancers rehearse Ashton’s whimsical ballet, Les Patineurs, for our upcoming Contemporary Moves program, here are 10 things you need to know about one of the world’s most influential choreographers!

 Sir Frederick Ashton

-Ashton was bestowed an array of honors throughout his life including an honorary doctorate degree from Oxford University and in 1962, Her Royal Majesty Queen Elizabeth II made him a knight, hence calling him Sir Frederick Ashton!
+3. Ashton was bestowed an array of honors throughout his life, including an honorary doctorate degree from Oxford University and in 1962, Her Royal Majesty Queen Elizabeth II made him a knight, hence calling him Sir Frederick Ashton!

-He was inspired to become a dancer after he saw his first ballet performance in Lima, Peru in 1917 featuring Russian Prima Ballerina Anna Pavlova.
+9. He was inspired to become a dancer after he saw his first ballet performance in Lima, Peru in 1917 featuring Russian Prima Ballerina, Anna Pavlova.